-The word “comfort” brings to mind many pleasant images, and this Texas Hill Country town lives up to all of them.
-Awash in pioneer history, this is home to just over 2,300 souls and offers a full spectrum of attractions to its visitors.
+The word “comfort” brings to mind pleasant images of relaxation, warmth, and a laid-back pace, and this Texas Hill Country town lives up to all those!
+Awash in pioneer history, this home to just over 2,300 souls offers a full spectrum of attractions to its visitors.
 Bat-watching, wineries, antiques, historical buildings and monuments, and even scarecrows, await you during your Comfort getaway.

 The concepts of comfort and well-being came with toil and conflict, however.
 German immigrants founded Comfort in 1854 as a bastion for freethinkers and their progressive philosophy, one facet of which was a passionate belief in abolition.
 For the first few years, it wasn’t a stance of much concern; this was a time when people tended to mind their own business and insulate themselves.
 But, as our readers who are historically aware can imagine, the German freethinkers’ beliefs were to come under figurative and literal fire.

 In January of 1861, Texas seceded from the Union and became the seventh member state of the pro-slavery Confederacy.
 Shortly thereafter, the Civil War began, and the Union-supporting citizens of Comfort found themselves ideologically isolated and, more ominously, disliked.
 This clash came to a boil at the Battle of the Nueces near Brackettville, southwest of Comfort.